Formative Assessment and Digital Library FAQs

 Every resource available in the Digital Library must incorporate at least one attribute of the formative assessment process.
 Using the Digital Library’s formative assessment resources, educators can improve their students’ attainment of the CCSS, on which the Smarter Balanced assessments are based.

 What resources are included in the Digital Library?

-Resources contained in the Digital Library include best practices for CCSS classroom instruction for all grade levels, demonstration videos, and research-based formative assessment tools and practices.
+Resources in the Digital Library include professional development modules, best practices for CCSS classroom instruction for all grade levels, demonstration videos, and research-based formative assessment tools and practices.
 The Digital Library is not a library for the general public or a site to freely post resources.